RichSommers/quizlet-cli/README.md

    <code> python3 Cards.py -h -n 1 </code>

+Quizlet Search Function:

+<code>python3 Search.py</code>
+brings  you to a search bar.
+Type the name of the set you want and hit Enter(q to exit).
+Then select which set to save.
+You will be told what number to use for <code>python3 Cards.py -n </code>

 Important:
-	This seems to brak on at least one set about so french may break it
+	This seems to break on at least one set about so french may break it

 Configuration: